Mjz86/String/README.md

   err_ascii = err_bytes,  // we have only 5 bits for the encoding
 };
 ```

+- you may use another  unicode library that knows how to work with ranges, till i see how i could do this

+- my curant issue is that the speed of the algorithms is important and there are many diffrent variations of them,  and they usually involve big tables and need to be up-to-date with the latest Unicode standard,
+i will put some links to relevant talks and refrences.

 # Exception Safety

 In my library, almost everything is `noexcept`.
 I mainly wanted everything to be